ggrossman/unix-cb/README.md

   troublesome user back to the MoHo Lobby with the `/b` command.
 - `@` was the Godlike status reserved for the sysops, Mike and Eric.

 My first computer was an Apple ][, followed by a 512K "Fat Mac."
 I'd often put in hours on my parents' PC clones as well.
 But I desperately wanted to learn Unix, and this was a few years before Linus Torvalds democratized access to Unix-like operating systems.
-At one point, another MoHo user and I learned about a guy who was giving away an old Unix box for free.
+At one point, my friend Steve (another MoHo user) and I learned about a guy who was giving away an old Unix box for free.
 We drove over in his car and picked it up, and it probably weighed 100 pounds.
 On the way to get it home, we got in a car accident in Tustin and his car was totaled.
 We were unhurt, but we never did get that Unix box...  it probably got thrown in the dump.

 When I was 16, an uncle passed on a discarded Sun 2 workstation to me.
 I knew that Unix-CB was written as multiple processes coordinating via